mattijn/topojson/docs/how-it-works.md

 - `bbox`: see Join.
 Not changed.
 - `coordinates` see Extract.
 Not changed.
 - `objects` see Hashmap.
 Not changed.
-- `transform` stroes the `scale` and `translate` keys, which can be used for dequantization of the quantized arcs.
+- `transform` stores the `scale` and `translate` keys, which can be used for dequantization of the quantized arcs.

 The `arcs` key is created storing the quantized linestrings, where shared arcs are referred from within each geometry.